You make awesome music, but you are using Internet Marketing to Promote your Music online?

 You probably already have a social media account.
 And you may even have some fans following you there.
 Is it working for you?
 Do you get the engagement you want?

-If your profile looks interesting and professional, you are good to go.
+If your profile looks exciting and professional, you are good to go.
 And if you make it clear that you are a Band or Musician, it is even better.

-But what if I use your personal profile to promote your music?
+But what if you use your personal profile to promote your music?
 Is that possible?

 So the short version would be: